-- 1. Scores which do not align with Assessment text - 2.
+- 1. Scores which do not align with assessment text - 2.
 Excessive use of acronyms - 3.
 Generic comments used in multiple assessments - 4.
 Very brief assessment text - 5.
 Scores that are included within the assessment text - 6.
 Information that identifies researchers named on other applications - 7.
 Advice about their own identity, standing in, or understanding of, the research field in the application - 8.
-The outcome or status of relevant research by the CIs and/or PIs which is not mentioned by the applicants in the application, unless it contradicts the supplied information, and comments about the potential ineligibility of an application.
-All queries regarding outcomes of relevant research not mentioned in the application and eligibility should be sent to ARC-College@arc.gov.au from General Assessors OR ARC-Peer_Review@arc.gov.au from Detailed Assessors as soon as a potential issue is identified - 9.
+The outcome or status of relevant research by the Chief Investigator's and/or Partner Investigators which is not mentioned by the applicants in the application, unless it contradicts the supplied information, and comments about the potential ineligibility of an application.
+All queries regarding outcomes of relevant research not mentioned in the application and eligibility should be sent to ARC-College@arc.gov.au from General Assessors OR ARC-Peer\Review@arc.gov.au from Detailed Assessors as soon as a potential issue is identified - 9.
 Restatement or rephrasing of any part of the application - 10.
 Comments comparing one application with another in this round or in any other round - 11.
 Text that has been copied from a previous assessment - 12.
 Text that appears to be discriminatory, defamatory or distastefully irrelevant (such as gratuitous criticism of a researcher and/or eligible organisation). - 13.
-Assumptions of the impact of COVID-19 on the proposed research in the application.
+Assumptions of the impact of COVID-19 on the proposed research in the application - 14.
+Text that appears to be judging a National Interest Test (NIT) statement, for example, suggesting that a NIT is satisfactory or needs revision.
+An assessor may, however, refer to information provided in a NIT in their comments when justifying the rationale for their assessment.
+This applies only to the DP24, LE24 and LP23 rounds.
+For the other scheme rounds covered by this handbook, the NIT text in the application will not be visible to assessors.